 After reading a refreshingly honest and challenging article titled Question as a Philosopher; Answer as a Visionary (on the nature of asking the right questions in order to get meaningful answers), it came to me that a big part of the drawback of our rampant society is that we ask too few questions.
-There is simply no time for them.
-The pace of life is too hectic, and we are eager to get on with it, so we do, omitting key details, such as what, who, when, where, how, why, and which.
+There’s no time for them.
+The pace of life is too hectic, and we’re eager to get on with it, so we do, omitting key details, such as what, who, when, where, how, why, and which.

 We do this to our detriment.
 Questions are the keys to meaning and insight.
-Asking for information, clarification and elaboration sets the foundations on which we can build our arguments.
+Asking for information, clarification and elaboration sets the foundations on which to build arguments.
 Knowing who the other persons are and what they do helps us tell them who we are and what we do in turn.
 Telling them what we want and why we want it enables them to figure out whether they share our perspective or not.
 It creates a conversation, whereby people con-verse with each other rather than recite monologs and mantras.
-Fail to establish these basic facts from the get go and the conversation can go round and round in frustrating circles.
+Fail to establish these basic facts from the get-go and the conversation goes round and round in frustrating circles.

 Alice In Wonderland (1951)

-Asking ourselves who others are is of course only part of the story.
-We also need to ask ourselves who we are, what we are doing, why we are doing it and to what avail.
+Asking ourselves who others are is, of course, part of the story.
+We also need to ask ourselves who we are, what we’re doing, why we’re doing it and to what avail.

 My Dinner With Andre (1981)